 If you don't have a PIN or have forgotten it, contact your bank

-information about you such as an anniversary.
+such as a birthday or an anniversary.

-your card issuer to discuss your options.
+issuer to discuss your options.

-transaction, speak to your card issuer.
+your card issuer.

 See unauthorised and